Jim-CodeHub/libModbus/README.md

 ## Source File

-The source code is come from FreeModbus, On this basis, some changes has been made and became the Host-side program
+The source code is refer to FreeModbus, On this basis, some changes has been made and became the Host-side program

 ## Feature